quartznet/quartznet/docs/documentation/quartz-4.x/how-tos/one-off-job.md

 ## Ahead of Time Job Registration

-If you have a static set of jobs, you can register them ahead of time using someting like this.
+If you have a static set of jobs, you can register them ahead of time using something like this.
 If the `durable` flag is `true`, then the job will stay dormant until its triggered.

 ```csharp